eamsen/ace/README.md

 by Eugen Sawin <esawin@me73.com>

 ## Version
-This is the version that was used to win the competition at the CSPs course at the University of Freiburg.
+This is the version that has won the competition in the CSP course at the University of Freiburg.
-It is a stripped version of the original solver missing a lot of (suboptimal/not optimized) techniques and supporting only binary constraints.
+It is a stripped version of the original solver missing many (suboptimal/not optimized) techniques and supporting only binary constraints.
-At some point, I will merge the original features back into this repository, as long as they provide good results and don't break the efficiency of the general approach.
+At some point (in some far far future), I might merge the original features back into this repository, as long as they provide good results and don't break the efficiency of the general approach.